 Raymond S. Matlack, Ph.D.

-Associate Professor and Advisor for Wildlife Biology
+Professor of Wildlife Biology

 Department of Life, Earth and Environmental Sciences